phptuts/udemy-svelte-course-notes/tip-calculator/video-3-svelte-overview.md

 ## Rollup

 Open up the rollup.config.js file.
 This is where svelte gets compiled.
 The starting point for your svelte app is src/main.js.
 Your app javascript will be compile into a file called bundle.js and your css will be compiled into a file called bundle.css.

+## Scripts Folder

+It has one script for turning your project into a typescript project.

 ## Src Folder